 Now of course the Liberal Democrats — and before them, the old Liberal Party — have been banging on about proportional representation (PR) since forever.
-That’s because the LibDems have traditionally been the parties badly served by the present system in which we directly elect representatives, one for each constituency.
+That’s because the LibDems have traditionally been the party badly served by the present system in which we directly elect representatives, one for each constituency.
 In pretty much every election, the Lib Dems’ share of the seats has been much less than their share of the vote.

 And the two big parties that benefit from this system — the Conservatives and Labour always get more seats than they would in proportion to votes cast — have of course resisted all attempts to change our voting system.
 Because why would they reform a system that works in their favour?

 For one thing, it genuinely is much more complicated than our present system.
 (Unlike the AV system, which we rejected in 2011 largely because the big parties told us it was “too complicated” even though it’s actually an amazingly simple tweak to the present system.)
 True PR systems are complicated.
 Complicated enough that I’m not going to make a fool of myself by trying to explain them.